Shin-nie/GoWhere/README.md

 https://github.com/user-attachments/assets/cc8e7a95-97b3-4920-9595-8fa914eae7a5

 # GoWhere Features
-1. Explore Countries in Real-Time: Discover detailed informa-on about countries, including must-see tourist a:rac-ons and hidden gems.
+	1. Explore Countries in Real-Time: Discover detailed information about countries, including must-see tourist attractions and hidden gems.
-2. Dive into DesBnaBon Details: Learn everything about the country you’re exploring, from top landmarks to cultural insights, travel advisories, and safety informa-on.
+	2. Dive into Destination Details: Learn everything about the country you’re exploring, from top landmarks to cultural insights, travel advisories, and safety information.
-3. Curated Travel Videos: Watch popular travel videos from YouTube based on your chosen des-na-on or search criteria.
+	3. Curated Travel Videos: Watch popular travel videos from YouTube based on your chosen destination or search criteria.
-4. 5.
-Smart Search OpBons: Easily find des-na-ons by typing a keyword InteracBve Maps: Get a detailed map view with pins for various loca-ons.
-Click on any pin to get more informa-on about the place.
+	4. Smart Search Options: Easily find destinations by typing a keyword.
+	5. Interactive Maps: Get a detailed map view with pins for various locations.
+Click on any pin to get more information about the place.

 # GoWhere Features
 Here’s a brief list of the APIs used in **GoWhere**: